Ismail-Salim/GA-on-NN/README.md

 # GA-on-NN
 Genetic Algorithm Optimization of Neural Network Model

-This code is part of the research study "https://doi.org/10.1016/j.fuel.2024.132673" Please cite this work if the code was used.
+This code is part of the research study "https://doi.org/10.1016/j.fuel.2024.132673", Please cite this work if the code was used.
+For the input data used in the ANN, it is published along with the publication (see link above)